populationgenomics/team-docs/cgp-utils_config.md

 # Configuration

 The [cpg-utils library](https://github.com/populationgenomics/cpg-utils) ([pypi](https://pypi.org/project/cpg-utils/)) contains a streamlined config management tool.
-This config management is used by the seqr-loader pipeline, but is useful in projects at any scale.
+This config management is used by most production CPG workflows, but is useful in projects or scripts at any scale.

 This configuration tool uses one or more `TOML` files, and creates a dictionary of key-value attributes which can be accessed at any point, without explicitly passing a configuration object.